The big tickets can be a nightmare for players

 As for the Patriot players, this is old hat, but that doesn’t make the process easy.

-Kyle Van Voy adds, “Make my wife do it…haha…I mean this is a blessing to be here and try to soak up every chance you get.”
+Kyle Van Voy said, “Make my wife do it…haha…I mean this is a blessing to be here and try to soak up every chance you get.”

 The majority of the Eagles players have never experienced the agony of trying to take care of folks dying to go to the big game.